 Boreas Ecology has considered the RSPB - Lindsay objection documents very carefully.
 A detailed audit of Boreas work has been completed and further research undertaken.
 An evidence-based method has compared Lindsay criticism with Boreas work, the scientific literature, published guidance and the additional research.

 The result of this approach is a complete rebuttal of RSPB - Lindsay allegations.
 Instead, Lindsay documents are shown to be deeply flawed and likely to mislead the Scottish Government on habitat matters.
-The rebuttal is available below.
+The summary rebuttal is available below.
 Please contact Boreas Ecology for the full 300 page version.